JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 Default: ""

 Use the `<FilenameFilter>` option to filter the supplied executable files used for discovery.
 This should enable you to selectively select the Catch2 executables in your project.
-By default, this parameter has an invalid value, causing test case discovery to fail.
+By default, this parameter has an invalid value, causing test case discovery from executables to be disabled.
 This was done intentionally to prevent non-Catch2 test executables from being called by default during test case discovery, possibly causing unwanted side effects.
 Note that the filter is applied to the filename with the extension (".exe") stripped from the name.

 See below for several common options.
 - ".*": Perform discovery for all source filenames